8 Best Renters Insurance Companies in Arizona of 2023

-For example, if water dripped from another apartment or from the roof onto your expensive smart TV and laptop and destroyed them, you would be able to make a claim with your insurer.
+For example, if water dripped from another apartment or the roof onto your expensive smart TV and laptop and destroyed them, you could make a claim with your insurer.

-In sum, renters insurance covers water damage that is not related to weather, such as plumbing leaks.
+In sum, renters insurance covers water damage unrelated to weather, such as plumbing leaks.

-For Arizona renters, it’s highly recommended that they purchase a flood endorsement in case water damage ruins or destroys their property that’s due to the weather.
+For Arizona renters, purchasing a flood endorsement is highly recommended in case water damage ruins or destroys their property due to the weather.

-For example, if you live in a ground-floor apartment or the basement, flood insurance is a necessity and will protect your property if the flood causes damage.
+For example, flood insurance is necessary if you live in a ground-floor apartment or the basement and will protect your property if the flood causes damage.

-If your belongings are damaged by a flood, and you don't have a flood insurance policy, you'll need to pay out of pocket to replace them.
+If a flood damages your belongings, and you don't have a flood insurance policy, you'll need to pay out of pocket to replace them.

 As a renter, remember that you only need to purchase flood insurance that covers and protects your personal belongings.

-Renters do not have to worry about the structure of the apartment or the home they are renting because that’s the landlord’s responsibility.
+Renters do not have to worry about the apartment's structure or the home they are renting because that’s the landlord’s responsibility.